-The furniture in your business works as many hours each week as you and your employees do.
+The furniture in your business works for many hours each week as you and your employees do.
 And while you get a daily cleaning, your office upholstery probably does not.
 Dirty upholstery in the office can shorten the life of your furniture, not to mention present a poor image for your customers.
-If they are not maintained property, dirty office chairs can even stain clothing and spread germs.
+If they are not maintained properly, dirty office chairs can even stain clothing and spread germs.

 How to Clean Furniture in the Office

 Routine maintenance of office furniture includes regular dusting and vacuuming, to help minimize the accumulation of dirt and crumbs.
 Furniture designed for the commercial setting is made of highly durable materials, so a weekly wipe down is sufficient for normal use.
 If you do get a spot on your furniture, clean it immediately to avoid a permanent stain.
 A little liquid dish soap dissolved in water and applied with a clean, lint-free cloth is usually enough to remove a small stain.
 At least once each year, all office furniture should be subjected to a professional deep-cleaning treatment.